When To Use Burned Or Burnt And Learned Or Learnt

 You can use either form for past simple, past particle, or as an adjective.

-The ED form is more commonly used in American English for the past simple and past participle than in British English.
+The ED form is more commonly used in American English for the past simple and past participle.
+However, in British English, burnt is more frequent.

 I watched as the house burned down.
 (US)